-104. While the Central Authority made no mutual legal assistance requests for the first six months of 2012, it received 4 such requests.
+95. While the Central Authority made no mutual legal assistance requests for the period July to December 2012, it received 4 such requests.
 Information as to the status of these requests has not been provided for this report.

-105. In addition to the provision for the maintenance of statistics by the FIU, section 18(1) of the FIUTTA requires that annual reports on the performance of the FIU be prepared and submitted to the Minister within two months of the end of the financial year.
-The Annual Reports for 2010 and 2011 were published in January 2012.
-While section 9 of the FIUTTA requires the FIU to implement a system for monitoring the effectiveness of its anti-money laundering policies by maintaining comprehensive statistics on suspicious transaction or suspicious activity reports received and transmitted, money laundering investigations and convictions, property frozen, seized and confiscated and international requests for mutual legal assistance or other cooperation, it is noted that the Annual Reports did contain information on all of the above except for money laundering investigations and convictions, property frozen, seized and confiscated.
+- 96. In addition to the provision for the maintenance of statistics by the FIU, section 18(1) of the FIUTTA requires that annual reports on the performance of the FIU be prepared and submitted to the Minister within two months of the end of the financial year.
+The financial year end of the FIU is September, 30.
+The Annual Reports for 2010 and 2011 were published in January 2012 and the one for 2012 was submitted to the Minister of Finance in November 2012. - 97.
+While section 9 of the FIUTTA requires the FIU to implement a system for monitoring the effectiveness of its anti-money laundering policies by maintaining comprehensive statistics on suspicious transaction or suspicious activity reports received and transmitted, money laundering investigations and convictions, property frozen, seized and confiscated and international requests for mutual legal assistance or other cooperation, it is noted that the Annual Reports only contained information on suspicious transaction or suspicious activity reports received and transmitted .
 While the provisions address the FIU, the examiners' recommended action refers to tangible results from other relevant stakeholders in the system.
 The authorities advised in a previous follow-up report that the office of the DPP generates an annual report that is statistically based.
-No figures from this report have ever been presented for the follow-up reports.

-106. For the period January to June 2012, the Customs and Excise Division sent information on 788 currency declaration forms to the FIU, provided assistance in four (4) investigations, comprising two (2) foreign and two (2) local.
-During the same period three (3) detention orders were served and four (4) charges laid including making a false declaration in connection with US\$600,000 and €6,000.
-Additionally, two (2) SARs were disseminated by the FIU to the Customs and Excise Division,

-107. The following table was submitted to show the number of incoming and outgoing requests received and sent by the FIU for the period January to June 2012.
+No figures from this report have ever been presented for the follow-up reports. - 98.
+For the period July to December 2012, the Customs and Excise Division sent information on eight hundred and ninety-four (894) currency declaration forms to the FIU, provided assistance in fiver (5) investigations, comprising two (2) foreign and three (3) local.
+During the same period three (3) detention orders were served and eight (8) charges laid for making a false declaration and six (6) charges for importation/exportation of concealed goods.
+Additionally, two (2) SARs were disseminated by the FIU to the Customs and Excise Division, - 99.
+The following table was submitted to show the number of incoming and outgoing requests received and sent by the FIU for the period July to December 2012.

-Table 6: No of requests received and sent by FIU from January to June 2012
+Table 6: No of requests received and sent by FIU from July to December 2012

 Type of Agency No. of Incoming Requests No. of Outgoing Requests

-Local LEAs 38 3
+Local LEAs 75 15

-Local FIs and DNFBPs 0 159
+Local FIs and DNFBPs 0 297

-Foreign FIUs 8 5
+Foreign FIUs 11 2

-Foreign LEAs 4 1
+Foreign LEAs 4 2

-Total 50 168
+Total 90 316